jadecobra/python_tdd_exercises/source/sleep_duration.rst

     def duration(wake_time, sleep_time):
       return wake_time - sleep_time

-  the terminal outputs a :doc:`TypeError`\ , I passed in two strings and python does not have an operation defined for subtracting one string from another.
+  the terminal shows a :doc:`TypeError`\ , I passed in two strings and python does not have an operation defined for subtracting one string from another.
 I need to find a way to convert the timestamp from a string to a number.
 I know that the two inputs are currently in the format ``XX:00``, if I can parse the string to get the first two characters and convert those digits to a number I should be able to get the calculation
 * to find out what options are available to us, look at the ``methods`` and ``attributes`` of strings by adding a failing test to ``test_sleep_duration.py``, this time using the ``dir`` function

   .. code-block:: python